 Thomas M. Landy, a sociologist with a specialization in the sociology of religion and Catholicism, is director of the Rev. Michael C. McFarland, S.J.
 Center for Religion, Ethics and Culture at the College of the Holy Cross.
-He is also a lecturer in the Department of Sociology and Anthropology at Holy Cross.
 His primary research is in global Catholicism, and he founded and leads research for Catholics & Cultures, a web-based initiative to explore the religious lives and practices of lay Catholics in their particular cultural contexts around the world.
+He has conducted research in 30 countries and authored more than 250 articles for the site.

+In addition to leading Catholics & Cultures, his role at Holy Cross entails arranging and moderating a wide range of lectures, conferences, and campus discussions on a broad array of topics in ethics and religion.
 Since 2003, he has organized an annual Ignatian pilgrimage to Spain and Rome for faculty from Holy Cross and other Jesuit colleges and universities.
 From 2003-08, Landy was director of the Lilly Vocation Discernment Initiative at Holy Cross.
-This initiative sponsored two dozen programs including convocations, summer internships, parish ministry internships and lectures to encourage students to reflect on faith and commitment as they consider their career paths.
-He has taught in various capacities at Harvard University, Boston University, Fairfield University, Loyola University Chicago, and Saint John’s University, MN.
+This initiative launched two dozen programs including convocations, summer internships, parish ministry internships, and other means to encourage students to reflect on faith and commitment as they consider their career paths.
+A lecturer in the Department of Sociology and Anthropology at Holy Cross, he also has taught in various capacities at Harvard University, Boston University, Fairfield University, Loyola University Chicago, and Saint John’s University, MN.